envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 Q: What does LIFO stand for in regard to a Stack?
 A: Last In First Out

+#### C3

+Q: What is the Big O for a lookup operation in a Queue?
+A: O(n)

+Q: What is the Big O for a enqueue operation in a Queue?
+A: O(1)

+Q: What is the Big O for a dequeue operation in a Queue?
+A: O(1) - If you did not use an Array to implement the queue.
+An Array unshift operation would be O(n).

+Q: What is the Big O for a peek operation in a Queue? (see who is the fist in the queue)
+A: O(1)

+Q: What does FIFO stand for in regards to a Queue?
+A: First In First Out

 ---

 TARGET DECK: Javascript::Interview::ADSA - Master the coding interview data structures algorithms - andrei neagoie